Formal moduli problems with cohomological constraints: Introduction

-In 2013, N. Budur and B. Wang defined a new kind of deformation problems: the ones with cohomological constraints (cf. \cite{1}).
-Concretely speaking, if classical deformation problems are viewed as ``good" functors of artinian ring, then the ones with cohomological constraints are their ``good" sub-functors.
-To do this, given a classical deformation problem whose controlling differential graded Lie algebra is $\mathfrak{g}_*$, and given any $\mathfrak{g}_*$-module $M$, by means of a generalized version of Fitting ideals for chain complexes of finitely generated modules over noetherian rings, they defined canonically sub-functors of the Maurer-Cartan functor associated to $\mathfrak{g}_* $, to which they referred as ``cohomology jump functors" attached to the pair $(\mathfrak{g}_*,M)$ (cf. Definition \ref{d4.3}).
-Moreover, they proposed a cohomological constraint version of Deligne's principle that in reality, any deformation problem with cohomological constraints over a field of characteristic zero arises in this way and that two quasi-isomorphic pairs define the same deformation problem with cohomological constraints (cf. \cite[Theorem 3.16]{1}).
+N. Budur and B. Wang defined in \cite{1} a new kind of deformation problems: the ones with cohomological constraints.
+Concretely speaking, if classical deformation problems are viewed as ``good" functors of artinian rings, then the ones with cohomological constraints are their ``good" sub-functors.
+To do this, given a classical deformation problem whose controlling differential graded Lie algebra is $\mathfrak{g}_*$, and given any $\mathfrak{g}_*$-module $M_*$, by means of a generalized version of Fitting ideals for chain complexes of finitely generated modules over noetherian rings, they defined canonically sub-functors of the Maurer-Cartan functor associated to $\mathfrak{g}_* $, to which they referred as ``cohomology jump functors" attached to the pair $(\mathfrak{g}_*,M_*)$ (cf. Definition \ref{d4.3}).
+Moreover, they proposed a cohomological constraint version of Deligne's principle that in reality, any deformation problem with cohomological constraints over a field of characteristic zero should arise in this way and that two quasi-isomorphic pairs define the same deformation problem with cohomological constraints (cf. \cite[Theorem 3.16]{1}).
 The typical example is deformations of a holomorphic vector bundle $E$ with cohomological constraints (cf. \cite[Theorem 6.4]{1}).
-They are controlled by the pair $(\mathfrak{g}_*^E, M^E)$ where $\mathfrak{g}_*^E$ and $M^E$ are the Dolbeault complexes with values in $\mathrm{End}(E)$ and in $E$, respectively.
-The $\mathfrak{g}_*^E$-module structure of $M^E$ comes from the map $\mathrm{End}(E)\otimes E \rightarrow E$.
-Inspired by Lurie's realization of Deligne's principle, they posed the following natural question. \begin{quest} Can Lurie's $\infty$-equivalence theorem be upgraded to an equivalence between infinitesimal deformation problems with cohomological constraints and pairs of differential graded Lie algebras and their modules? \end{quest} Our objective in this paper is to give an affirmative answer to this question.
-More precisely, we study quasi-coherent sheaves on formal moduli problems and link them with representations of associated differential graded Lie algebras.
-These objects are exceptionally well-developed by J. Lurie (cf. \cite{6}).
-It turns out to be that imposing cohomological constraints on such sheaves gives rise to usual cohomology jump functors thereby obtaining an $\infty$-formulation of Budur-Wang's principle.
+They are controlled by the pair $(\mathfrak{g}_*^E, M^E_*)$ where $\mathfrak{g}_*^E$ and $M^E_*$ are the Dolbeault complexes with values in $\mathrm{End}(E)$ and in $E$, respectively.
+The $\mathfrak{g}_*^E$-module structure of $M^E_*$ comes from the natural map $\mathrm{End}(E)\otimes E \rightarrow E$.
+Furthermore, deformations with cohomology constraints have been generalized to the $L_\infty$ setting - a much more flexible framework for practical purposes where differential graded pairs (dgLa, dg-module) are replaced by $L_\infty$ pairs ($L_\infty$ algebra, $L_\infty$ module) (cf. \cite{BR18}).
+Inspired by Lurie-Pridham's realization of Deligne's principle, Budur and Wang posed the following natural question.